‘A slap in the face’: Sound Transit criticized over fare enforcement on first day of school

 Hagopian said officers took photos of the young riders’ IDs.
 Typically, fare-enforcement officers take photos of IDs when they issue formal warnings to riders caught for the first time without fare.
 (Riders caught a second time within a year can get a $124 ticket.)

-Asked why officers took photos of the IDs if they were not issuing formal warnings, Sound Transit spokeswoman Rachelle Cunningham said in an email: “The fare enforcement officers were doing their jobs the way they normally do.
+Asked why officers took photos of the IDs if they were not issuing formal warnings, Cunningham said in an email: “The fare enforcement officers were doing their jobs the way they normally do.
 In this instance, because students did not have their permanent [ORCA] cards yet, they were not issued formal warnings, and the photos will not be entered into the system.”

 Hagopian said the encounter was “uncalled for.”